cswclui/katacoda-scenarios-1/mstran-005/step02.md

 ## What You'll Be Doing

-In this lesson we're going to bring the demonstration code which is a hybrid microservice oriented application (MOA) named *Seat Saver*.
+In this lesson we're going to get the demonstration code which is a hybrid microservice oriented application (MOA) named *Seat Saver* up and running.

 ## Steps